acli/omni-news/README.md

 You can see a list of startup options by running `omni-news --help`.

-The script can be told to run in a `--loop` to continually check the downloaded schedule and `--speak` up if a Cantonese program is coming up (if speech synthesis is available;
+The script can be told to run in a `--loop` to continually check the downloaded schedule so that when a Cantonese program is coming up it will `--speak` the name of the program
+(if speech synthesis is available;
 it can also be told to stay `--quiet` in the wee hours) and/or turn the TV on (if possible) if it’s the day’s main programming segment.